Terms and Conditions of Sale

 The fact that the Publisher does not invoke a breach does not constitute a waiver.

-In accordance with Article L223-2 of the Consumer Code, the Customer may register free of charge on the Bloctel telephone solicitation opt-out list (www.bloctel.gouv.fr).
-If the Customer is registered, the Publisher undertakes not to use their number except in cases provided by law.
+In accordance with Article L223-2 of the Consumer Code, the Client may register free of charge on the "Bloctel" telephone solicitation opt-out list (www.bloctel.gouv.fr).
+If the Client is registered, the Publisher undertakes not to use their number except in cases provided for by law.

 15.7 – Language